 The formula allocation approach rather than a formula transfer, with the excess amount attributable to the retroactive decrease in the gift exclusion amount passing to a nontaxable portion, seems to be less susceptible to a Procter attack, which has sometimes been referred to by the IRS as rejecting a formula that "retransfers" assets to a donor.
-For example, in Technical Advice Memorandum 200337012 the IRS rejected a formula transfer of "that fraction of Assignor's Limited Partnership Interest in Partnership which has a fair market value on the date hereof of \$A" because "a certain percentage of the Partnership interest held by Trust would be retransferred to Taxpayer.
-This is the type of clause that the courts in Procter and Ward conclude are void as contrary to public policy."
+For example, in Technical Advice Memorandum

-c.
+- 200337012 the IRS rejected a formula transfer of "that fraction of Assignor's Limited Partnership Interest in Partnership which has a fair market value on the date hereof of \$A" because "a certain percentage of the Partnership interest held by Trust would be retransferred to Taxpayer.
+This is the type of clause that the courts in Procter and Ward conclude are void as contrary to public policy." - c.
 Possible "Current Value Completed Gift" Argument.
 An assignment of an amount equal to the exclusion amount, taking into consideration retroactive legislation, is a completed gift because any adjustments in the amount being assigned is out of the donor's control.
 The assignment document no doubt would control for state law purposes and a retroactive reduction in the gift exclusion amount would reduce the amount transferred, but whether such amount would be subtracted from the taxable gift is uncertain.
-The IRS might take the position that the assignment must be valued at the time of the gift because that is when the gift exclusion amount being reduced and by what amounts.
+The IRS might take the position that the assignment must be valued at the time of the gift because that is when the gift is complete.
+The value of the assignment would take into consideration the likelihood of the gift exclusion amount being reduced and by what amounts.
 (That likelihood would be difficult to value; perhaps the likelihood is so remote that the IRS would take the position that it should be ignored altogether in valuing the gift as of the time of the assignment.)